marcusanthonylorenzo/pizza-parlour/README.md

 ## Tests

+### Test notes:
+It's a difficult decision whether we want to give customer many options, or not many at all (my preference).
+This influences HOW I design the constructor functions, making an open Pizza vs specific constructor objects for Margherita, Pepperoni, and Vegan individually.

+Describe: Pizza.makeLarge()

+Test: It should increase Pizza.price by int of 5.
+Code: if (this.size === "Large"){ return this.size + 5 }; else if (...!== "Large"){ return 15 };
+Expected Output: if "Large", Pizza.price = 20.
+Else Pizza.price = 15.
+("Large" will be the default input string value for Large size, so user will have no other choice but to default between "Large" or not).

+Test: It should not apply twice i.e. no "double large".
+Code: if (this.size === "Large"){ return this.size + 5 }; else if (...!== "Large"){ return 15 };
+Expected Output: Pizza.makeLarge(); returns 20 once.

 Describe: Pizza.addToOrder()

 Test: Pizza.addToOrder() should select this.pizzaType and push to cart array of standing order.
-Code: addToOrder(<pizza type to go here, but need to give it a value to differentiate between 4 flavors>);
+Code: addToOrder(<pizza type to go here, but need to give it a value to differentiate between 3 flavors>);
 Expected Output: console: